minh-ton/openinstallcreator/README.md

 - Download source code: [Download](https://github.com/Minh-Ton/openinstallcreator/archive/master.zip) (beta 3)

 ## Additional features
-- The created Bootable Installer will have an Icon (shown in Boot Manager) base on the version of the Installer.
+- The utility will apply an icon base on the version of the installer to the created Bootable Installer to make it more identical in Boot Manager.
+*(Want to know how to apply an icon to your startup volume?
+Check out [VolumeIcon](https://github.com/Minh-Ton/VolumeIcon))*

 ## Sidenotes
 - ***Do not use "Download Apple Installers" feature under OS X 10.6 (The feature isn't fully implemented yet).***